 This is however a minor inconvenience since Windows still dominates the desktop world, and this software allows you to create impressive designs with ease.

-- Also check out our complete list of the best website builders
+- Also check out our complete list of the best website builder software platforms.

 For those who fear staring at a blank page, you can heave a sigh of relief as XWDP comes with numerous templates, many of which are ‘Responsive’ (those are labelled with an “[R]”).
 A Responsive website is one that repositions and resizes its content depending on which device you’re viewing it from.